 In September 2015, the FASB issued an accounting standard update relating to the accounting for business combinations.
 The amendments in this update require that an acquirer recognize adjustments to provisional amounts that are identified during the measurement period in the reporting period in which the adjustment amounts are determined.
 The amendments in this update require that the acquirer record, in the same period's financial statements, the effect on earnings of changes in depreciation, amortization, or other income effects, if any, as a result of the change to the provisional amounts, calculated as if the accounting had been completed at the acquisition date.
 The amendments in this update require an entity to present separately on the face of the income statement or disclose in the notes the portion of the amount recorded in current-period earnings by line item that would have been recorded in previous reporting periods if the adjustment to the provisional amounts had been recognized as of the acquisition date.
 The update became effective for us on February 1, 2016.
-We do not expect the adoption of this guidance to have a material impact on our financial position or results of operations.
+For the periods included in this report, there was no impact on our financial position or results of operations as a result of the adoption of this update.

 In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes, to simplify the presentation of the deferred income taxes.
 The ASU requires that all deferred tax assets and liabilities, along with any related valuation allowance, be classified as noncurrent on the balance sheet.
 The guidance did not change the existing requirement that only permits offsetting within a tax-paying component of an entity.
 The Company elected to early adopt ASU 2015-17 prospectively in the fourth quarter of fiscal 2015.
 As a result, all deferred tax assets and liabilities are presented as noncurrent on the condensed consolidated balance sheets.
-There was no impact on our results of operations as a result of the adoption of ASU 2015-17.
+For the periods included in this report, there was no impact on our results of operations as a result of the adoption of ASU 2015-17.